inspec/inspec-alicloud/docs-chef-io/content/alicloud_ram_users.md

 end
 ```

-**Ensure there are no RAM users with console access and one or more active access keys.**
+Ensure there are no RAM users with console access and one or more active access keys:

 ```ruby
 describe alicloud_ram_users.where(has_console_and_key_access: true) do